html-css

 <base />

-Specifies the base URL/target for all relative URLs in a document
+Specifies the base URL/target for all relative URLs in

 STF